 Qualifications

-• Content mastery – general knowledge in the content areas, plus deeper expertise in one of these areas.
-General knowledge includes understanding current nonprofit leading practices and the field landscape, and the ability to support curriculum development and training on the topic.
-Deeper expertise in one of the areas includes the ability to consult independently on the topic, conceive of and develop a new program or service offerings related to the topic, and the ability to share knowledge and lead the JCamp 180 team to new thinking and approaches in our overall offerings.
-We are especially looking for a candidate with significant fundraising or governance expertise.
+- Organizational development content mastery – general knowledge in nonprofit organizational development and the content areas in which JCamp 180 works, plus deeper content expertise in at least one area, especially financial sustainability and strategy.
+General knowledge includes understanding current nonprofit trends/leading practices and their impact on the camping field, and the ability to support curriculum development and training in related areas.
+Deeper content expertise in one of the areas includes the ability to consult independently on the topic, conceive of and develop a new program or service offerings related to the topic, and the ability to share knowledge and lead the JCamp 180 team to new thinking and approaches in our overall offerings.

 Responsibilities and Duties

-Reporting to the director of JCamp 180, the responsibilities and duties of the Consultant consist of (but are not limited to):
+The responsibilities and duties of the Consultant consist of (but are not limited to):

 Requirements

-• Commitment to collaboration with an ability to work in partnership with colleagues and peers to advance JCamp 180’s collective work and the overall department goals.
+- Commitment to collaboration with an ability to work in partnership with colleagues and peers to advance JCamp 180’s collective work and the overall Department goals.

-• At least ten years full-time relevant work experience, or equivalent experience.
+- At least ten years fulltime relevant work experience, or equivalent experience.

-• Ability to travel up to 20-25% of the time throughout the U.S. and Canada to attend board meetings, site visits and conferences, with an emphasis on summer travel.
+- Ability to travel up to 20% of the time throughout the U.S. and Canada to attend board meetings, site visits and conferences, with an emphasis on summer travel.

 Location